MKWorldWide/GameDin/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the Eternal Love License v∞.

+## Documentation

+The `docs` directory powers the project's GitHub Pages site.
+Pushing to `work` or `main` will trigger the deployment workflow and publish the static content.
+Component guides for [gamedin-ecosystem](docs/gamedin-ecosystem.md) and [gamedin-genesis](docs/gamedin-genesis.md) include architecture diagrams for deeper insight.